At A Glance

 But soon after the roadmap was agreed, violence on both sides ended the incipient peace process.
 Israel decided unilaterally in 2003 to withdraw from the Gaza Strip and parts of the West Bank.

 The construction of settlements and the "security barrier" led some experts to question the viability of the two-state solution.
 They argued that Israeli infrastructure in the Palestinian Territories is so well established as to rule out a genuinely independent Palestine.
-However, it is not clear how the alternative - a one-state solution - would work, as Jews would be a minority in a single state, an unacceptable prospect for most Israelis.
+It is not clear how the alternative - a one-state solution - would work, as Jews would be a minority in a single state, an unacceptable prospect for most Israelis.

 Although the roadmap was not formally abandoned, the peace process was effectively put on hold.